Some of you have recieved emails about a business called Impact Mailing Club and want to know outright Is Impact Mailing Club A Scam?

 I want to say I truly believe most members who participate in Impact Mailing Club are honest, sincere people.

-Also, I truly believe they want to help others with this opportunity and they’re
+Also, I truly believe they want to help others with this opportunity and they’re hard-working people trying to provide for their families.

 Basically, Impact Mailing Club is a cash-gifting pyramid scheme.